-Contractor will manage the day-to-day operation in accordance with the adopted operations plan and good management practices.
-Management of day-to-day operations of the system will be vested in at least one local General Manager and one local Operations Manager to be responsible for managing and monitoring all aspects of the system operation including but not limited to: maintenance, repair, fueling, security, supply of on-line and spare vehicles, warranty work, quality of service, accounting, fare collection, personnel, and contract administration.
-Contractor shall supply ICTC with a 24-hour emergency duty list monthly at which Contractor management staff can be reached by telephone number.
+Contractor will manage the day-to-day operation in accordance with an operations plan and good management practices.
+Management of day-to-day operations of the system will be vested in at least one local management individual who will be experienced in all aspects of public paratransit operations.
+The individual will be responsible for managing and monitoring all aspects of the system operation including but not limited to: maintenance, repair, fueling, security, supply of on-line and spare vehicles, warranty work, quality of service, accounting, fare collection, personnel, and contract administration.
+Contractor shall supply ICTC with a 24-hour emergency telephone number at which Contractor can be reached.